Matrix representation of Picard--Lefschetz--Pham theory near the real plane in $\mathbb{C}^2$: Homology of local systems and Picard--Lefschetz--Pham formula

-\end{remark} \begin{remark} Consider the value $\langle\langle w,\check\varkappa\rangle\rangle.$ If the cycle $w$ is located entirely on the initial sheet of $\mathfrak{R}$, the geometric meaning is especially simple: one can take the full preimage of the cycle $w$ in $\mathfrak{R}$ and calculate its intersection indices with $\varkappa$ on each sheet, multiplying the obtained values by the inverses of the sheet numbers and adding them together. \end{remark}
+\begin{remark} Consider the value $\langle\langle w,\check\varkappa\rangle\rangle.$ If the cycle $w$ is located entirely on the initial sheet of $\mathfrak{R}$, the geometric meaning is especially simple: one can take the full preimage of the cycle $w$ in $\mathfrak{R}$ (i.e. the entire orbit under the action of the fundamental group) and calculate its intersection indices with $\varkappa$ on each sheet, multiplying the obtained values by the inverses of the leaf numbers and adding them together. \end{remark}